raincatcher-beta/raincatcher-cli/README.md

 ## Getting started
 If this is your first time working with WFM, do the following:

-1. Clone this CLI tool
+1. Clone this CLI tool:
 ```
 git clone git@github.com:feedhenry-staff/wfm-cli.git
 ```